What is solar energy? What are its advantages and disadvantages

 How can solar power be used in the home?

-The power from your panels gets converted directly into electricity, so you can use it for anything you would ordinarily use Grid electricity for.
+The power from your solar panels gets converted directly into electricity, so you can use it for anything you would ordinarily use Grid electricity for.
 That includes everything from switching on a light to watching TV, plus heating water, and keeping your home warm.
 Once installed, you won’t notice any difference between solar power and Grid power.

 If you’re interested in finding out more about solar panels and how people use them to power their homes, check out our guide and see if solar-powered energy might be the right option for your home.